 A benchmark in ghazal gayeki, who sadly spent the last decade of his life in a long battle of fighting ailments.

 Riots, target killings, bombs – Karachi has seen it all.
 Behind the scenes are medical staff in chaotic emergence wards.

 First in a continuing series exploring the roots shaping Pakistan’s cultural heritage pertaining to performing arts.

-Despite paddling around in fountainhead of tales of the overly dramatic and sensational, no one can tell a story as colourfully as us.
+Despite paddling around in fountainhead of tales of the overly dramatic - No one can tell a story as colourfully as us.

 Photographs of Zulfikar Ali Bhutto collected by Agha Feroz, the Bhutto family’s personal photographer.

 Believing that colours could harness the untamed character in prison, IG Prison instigated a ‘Fine Arts School’ in jails